Subodh-Chandra-Shil/Software-Development/Web Development/1. React/1. Full React/README.md

 - Components are reuseable function can be used throughout the project.
 - Compenents provide feature that maintains, **Similar in design or strcuture and different in data approach**.

+### Good practices:
+When we create a component we should abide by these good practices:
+1. **Each Component in Its Own Folder**: For each component it should contain in a folder with same component name.
+2. The main component or parent component file should only contain logics, methods like data fetching methods, event handling methods, states or other important stuffs etc. It will only responsible for passing these logical data to the child components declared inside the same component folder.
+3. All UI related work should be handled by child component files, these fill should not work around any logics for the UI.

 ## **```React component naming rule```**
 React এর component এর নাম অবশ্যই Capital letter দিয়ে শুরু করতে হবে বা pascale case follow করতে হবে ।